 State legislative processes and procedures

-Capabilities of computer applications, systems, and hardware used in personnel management
+Capabilities of computer systems, software, and hardware used in personnel management

 Plan, organize, and direct diversified activities of a classified personnel program